Can Alexa and its skills be used as a marketing channel?

 How could they do that?

-Besides having obviously published the skill on Amazon’s store, they made something counterintuitive.
+Besides publishing the skill on Amazon’s store, they made something counterintuitive.

-While for example Aperol, in Germany, advertised its skill on their other communication channels such as social networks or newsletters, so to people they were already in contact with.
+While for example Aperol, in Germany, advertised its skill on their other communication channels.
+Channels like social networks or newsletters, to people they were already in contact with.

 They invite those people to ask Alexa for a free sample.